Configure Webhooks in Baserow

 3. Click ‘Create webhook +’ and Enter a name to identify the webhook by

-4. Select the Method and enter a valid webhook URL to send the request to in the required field.
+4. Before you can receive webhook notifications, you need to define a webhook URL where the notifications will be sent.
+This URL should point to the endpoint capable of receiving and processing the webhook events.
+Select the Method and enter a valid webhook URL to send the request to in the required field.
 Baserow offers GET, POST, PUT, PATCH, DELETE methods, which include automatic data parsing.

 5. Select which events should trigger the webhook.
-Choose the option to send everything or specify individual events to trigger the webhook: When rows are updated, created or deleted.
+Choose the option to send everything or specify specific webhook events you want to listen for.

 6. You can send specific headers by filling in the Name and Value fields in the Headers section.